 If you’ve bought something with a credit card

-…then you should be covered.
+You should be covered.
 According to section 75 of the Consumer Credit Act (1974) your credit card will cover you for any goods with the value of between £100 and £30,000.
 If you paid a deposit of a nominal amount on your credit card and paid in some other way – cash, for example – you will also be covered.

 If this approach is unsuccessful you have the right to appeal through the Financial Ombudsman Service.

 Unfortunately, the chances are that you’ve lost your money.
 The priority of the liquidators is to pay off secured creditors and all staff, with customers being much further down the chain.

 However, if you’ve bought something and your order has been processed and is waiting to be sent out, legally the item is yours and must be delivered.
 You can find out who the administrators are by searching the Companies House website.